paulmelis/blender-julia-test/readme.md

 Note: this has been updated since my initial results posted to Twitter.

-See the `Julia` script in the Text Editor for the code used.
+See the `subdivide.py` script for the code used, which is also loaded in the Text Editor in `test.blend`.
 Example results [1] on the Stanford bunny of 35,947 vertices and 69,451 triangles (on a Core i5 system @ 3.20 GHZ running Arch Linux):

 ```
 (Blender) Preparing data took 1.230ms